 Fast forward to Friday, May 21st, Qveen’s metamorphosis was in full bloom after she released her debut album titled, A Woman.

 The album kicks off with “Balenciaga Dreams,” a song dripping with luxury, yet illustrating Qveen’s steady motivation and the hard work that’s taken her this far.
 In the song Qveen raps, “Let me count my sheep, let me fill your cup with audacity… Love yourself enough to indulge your own sound.”

 This line is heard after she features several sampled quotes of people discussing Spanish fashion brand Balenciaga’s impact and grandeur.
 “Balenciaga really is the marker,” one of the sampled individuals states.
 Well apparently so is Qveen.
 The next song “Faster” reveals Qveen’s desire to keep going hard as an artist upon starting this new chapter of her career.

 The fifth, sixth, and seventh tracks on the album, which mark the halfway point for listeners, really encompass Qveen’s entire vibe and practice as an artist and individual.
-The album starts with “Juice,” which was also the first official single off the album.
-“Juice” was produced by her husband Nick as well as frequent collaborator Pompano Puff; resulting in an upbeat, braggadocious song that gives props to herself for being “a whole mood” and “fresher than you.”
+“Juice,” the fifth track, was also the first official single off the album; produced by her husband Nick as well as frequent collaborator Pompano Puff, resulting in an upbeat, braggadocious song that gives props to herself for being “a whole mood” and “fresher than you.”